fredlcore/Robotan/Configuration.md

 Currently, there are two options you can configure when using Robotan: The WiFi network and the push notification.
 To configure these options, go to<BR>
   <code>http://192.168.4.1/config</code>
 <BR>
-If you are asked for a login, the username is "Robotan" and the password is "Robotan88".
+If you are asked for a login, the username is "Robotan" and the password is "Robotan88", unless you chose your own credentials during instalation.
 If Robotan is already connected to your own WiFi network, you'll have to use the IP address assigned to Robotan or try using the hostname "robotan" instead of the IP number.
-Once you have reached the configuration page, the configuration options will be below the robot status.
 <H3>Configuring WiFi network</H3>
 By default, Robotan sets up its own WiFi network called "Robotan" with the password "Robotan88".
 If you want to access your robot from within your own WiFi network, you can enter the name of your WiFi network at "WiFi SSID" and your WiFi's password at "WiFi Password".